One-com/express-negotiator/README.md

-When the url is rewritten, negotiator sets the ETag header to the same value as the `static` middleware would (`"<size>-<modificationTime>"`), but with the negotiated Content-Type and locale id bits prefixed.
+When the url is rewritten, negotiator sets the ETag header to the same value as the `static` middleware would (`"<size>-<modificationTime>"`), but with the negotiated Content-Type and locale id bits suffixed.
 This prevents false positive 304 responses with `If-None-Match` when the same client (or reverse proxy) requests the same url later with different headers (eg. after a locale cookie change).
 That would happen if the files happened to have the